dkrest1/Rotating-card/README.md

 # Rotating Card with a design

-This is a rotating card just design with only html and css
+This is a rotating card  designed with only html and css